-- Remove Feeders: If you offer many feeders for your backyard birds, consider removing some of them during a disease outbreak to encourage local bird populations to disperse.
-Birds from different flocks often congregate at the same feeders and can spread diseases quickly, but without that food source they are less likely to come into contact with one another.
+- Remove Feeders: If you offer many feeders in your yard, consider removing some of them during a disease outbreak to encourage local bird populations to disperse.
+Birds from different flocks often congregate at the same feeders and can spread diseases quickly, but without that shared food source they are less likely to come into contact with one another.

-- Dispose of Dead Birds: If you find dead birds near your feeders or in your backyard, dispose of them immediately and in a way that will not be accessible to other birds, pets or wildlife.
+- Dispose of Dead Birds: If you find dead birds near your feeders or in your yard, dispose of them immediately and in a way that will not be accessible to other birds, pets, or wildlife.

 Keeping Yourself Safe

 Many types of bird diseases can also cause infections in humans, and conscientious birders will take the necessary steps to protect themselves even as they work to minimize the outbreak’s affect on local bird populations.